Skip to main content

 Welcome to the School of Languages, Literatures, and Cultures in the College of Arts and Humanities at the University of Maryland, College Park.

-We invite you to learn more about our undergraduate and graduate degrees, our fields of study, and special programs like the Language House Living and Learning Program, the Language Partner Program, the Persian Flagship Program, Project GO, and the Summer Language Institutes.
+We invite you to learn more about our undergraduate and graduate degrees and special programs like the Language House Living and Learning Program, the Language Partner Program, the Persian Flagship Program, Project GO and the Summer Language Institutes.

 About Us